sbasu107/sbasu107/README.md

 # Hi, I’m Shobhin 👋

 I'm a **Computer Science + Data Science** senior at the University of Wisconsin–Madison.
-I love building **software systems that interface with the physical world** — from real-time embedded systems to intuitive control dashboards and data pipelines.
+I love building **software systems that interface with the physical world**, from real-time embedded systems to intuitive control dashboards and data pipelines.

 ## 🔧 What I Work On
 - Real-time software and hardware integration